rks101/frauds-still-happen/README.md

 c) You can search "Vaishali Exports scammer" or check on the website aakashfinancial.com mentioned in the email at: https://sites.ipaddress.com/aakashfinancial.com.
 Is it suspicious?

-d) Sender's name (From name) can be any name in an email.
+d) The sender's name (From name) can be any name in an email.
 Look at from where the email is coming (origin) and who has signed it.
 Notice mailed-by and signed-by fields in the email header by clicking on the triangle icon just below an email address.

 Action Items for us:
 1. DO NOT CLICK suspicious links or download suspicious attachments from emails/user messaging apps.
 2. Mark such emails or messages as Spam and delete them.
 On mobile, you can block unknown and unsubscribed senders spamming your device.
-3. One should avoid shortcuts for money, alluring messages for quick monetary gains.
+3. One should avoid shortcuts for money and alluring messages for quick monetary gains.
 4. Know more about Spam [here]().
 5. Messages can be for medical assistance and medicine delivery; under the hood, one could be a mule for a drug racket.
 6. Messages can be for a lottery, a holiday package, or imposters for banking services.

 ## SIM Swap

 Due to upgrading to 3G / 4G / 5G services for telephony, one may require a new SIM card.
-Under SIM swap fraud, fraudsters get a new SIM card issued against one's registered mobile number (RMN) via the mobile service provider using a confirmation OTP sent on to RMN.
+Under SIM swap fraud, fraudsters get a new SIM card issued against one's registered mobile number (RMN) via the mobile service provider using a confirmation OTP sent to RMN.

 Action Items for us:
 1. Change SIM only at authorized stores of service providers in your own presence.